ASIC Compliance Checklist for Foreign Companies in Australia [2026]

 -

-Register with ASIC using Form 201 — Registration fee is $611 (2025-26).
+Register with ASIC using Form 201, Registration fee is $636 from 1 July 2026 ($636 in 2025-26).
 Online processing typically takes 1-2 business days.

 -

-Obtain your ACN — Your Australian Company Number must appear on all company documents.
+Obtain your ACN: Your Australian Company Number must appear on all company documents.

 -

-Appoint at least one resident director — A proprietary company must have at least one director who ordinarily resides in Australia under section 201A of the Corporations Act.
+Appoint at least one resident director, A proprietary company must have at least one director who ordinarily resides in Australia under section 201A of the Corporations Act.

 -

-Establish a registered office address — Same requirements as branch offices.
+Establish a registered office address, Same requirements as branch offices.
 The registered office must be in Australia with a representative available during business hours.

 Common to Both Structures